grey-software/wssc/README.md

 **👤 AG**: As a resident of Pakistan, I see garbage thrown illegally and burned recklessly.
 Despite my personal efforts to ameliorate the problem, there has to be a larger, coordinated effort that involves the municipal and WSSCs corporations that are responsible for collecting garbage along with water sanitation issues accordingly.

-## 👁️ Vision

-Citizens will have a mobile app with which they can:

-- Report areas of dumped garbage
-- Request garbage cleanup and Water Sanitation from their municipality and WSSC
-- Request for collection points to be placed in their areas
-- File complaints regarding garbage, sanitary issues, water supply, WSSCM staff, and other relevant issues.

 ## 👁️ Objectives